By MICK ROBERTS ©

-Grindal’s partner, Edna was also seperated from her spouse, and the pair were arranging their respective divorces so they could be married when tragedy struck at the historic pub on November 21 1944.
+Grindal’s partner, Edna was also separated from her spouse, and the pair were arranging their respective divorces so they could be married when tragedy struck at the historic pub on November 21 1944.

-“Edna was sitting on the bed while I was getting undressed,” Grindal told police officer, Sergeant F. Doolan when he arrived at the Observer Hotel after reports of a shooting.
+“Edna was sitting on the bed while I was getting undressed,” Grindal told police officer, Sergeant F. Doolan when he arrived at the Observer Hotel after reports of a gun shot.

 “As I was bringing the revolver across in front of me after taking it out of my pocket, it sort of slipped and I grabbed it to regain my hold of it and it went off.